 Risks arise for the automotive segments in particular from fluctuations in prices of commodities, raw materials and energy.
 Certain raw materials and components are required for the manufacture of vehicles and parts and are purchased on the world market.
-The level of costs depends on the price development of commodities, raw materials and energy.
-Inflation-related increases in raw material and energy prices are expected for 2023 and are associated with significant cost-side risks.
-They can also lead to higher logistics costs.
+The level of costs depends on the price development of commodities, raw materials and energy, and can result in risks for the Mercedes-Benz Group.

+There are still risks from inflation-related increases in raw material and energy prices, which could lead to higher procurement costs.
 Furthermore, intense competition for specific raw materials in the course of the introduction of new technologies can lead to increasing costs or possible shortages in the supply chain.
-Moreover, raw-material markets can be impacted by uncertainties and political crises - combined with possible supply bottlenecks - as well as by volatile demand for specific raw materials.
-In general, the ability to pass on the higher costs of commodities and other materials in the form of higher prices for manufactured vehicles is limited because of strong competitive pressure in the international automotive markets.
+Rawmaterial markets can always be impacted by uncertainties and political crises - combined with possible supply bottlenecks - as well as by volatile demand for specific raw materials.
+The ability to pass on the higher costs of commodities and other materials in the form of higher prices for manufactured vehicles is limited because of strong competitive pressure in the international automotive markets.
 Rising raw-material prices may therefore have a negative impact on the profit margins of the vehicles sold and thus lead to lower earnings in the respective segment.

-Interruptions in global supply chains, bottlenecks in the supply of intermediate goods, and production stoppages or under-utilization of suppliers' production capacities can have a negative impact on business activities in the automotive divisions.
-The increasing risk of cyberattacks within the supply chain also means that disruptions in the supply chain and, as a result, production stoppages and losses of unit sales cannot be ruled out.
-Interruptions in global supply chains, especially those caused by bottlenecks for electronic components and other important intermediate goods, as well as possible failures in supply by energy providers, can cause bottlenecks at Mercedes-Benz Cars and Mercedes-Benz Vans.
+Interruptions in global supply chains, bottlenecks in the supply of intermediate goods, and production stoppages or underutilization of suppliers' production capacities can have a negative impact on business activities in the automotive divisions.

+Possible interruptions in global supply chains, especially those caused by bottlenecks for electronic components and other important intermediate goods, can cause bottlenecks at Mercedes-Benz Cars and Mercedes-Benz Vans.
 Lack of availability and quality problems with certain vehicle parts can lead to production downtimes and cause costs that result in negative effects on profitability.

+As a globally operating company with an international production and sales network, the Mercedes-Benz Group is dependent on functioning and efficient logistics processes.
+In particular, capacity restrictions or surcharges for the transportation of vehicles can disrupt logistics processes, increase their costs and have a negative impact on the Group's results.

 The financial situation of some suppliers remains difficult.
-The reasons for this are continuing uncertainties in connection with rising commodity, raw material and energy prices, the lack of availability of components, and the further impact of the Covid-19 pandemic.
-The resulting possible production stoppages or under-utilization of production capacities at suppliers can also cause disruption of the supply chain in the automotive segments and prevent vehicles from being completed and delivered to customers on time.
-If suppliers cannot cover their fixed costs, there is also the risk that they may demand compensation payments.
-Necessary capacity expansions at suppliers could also require a contribution to cover costs.
-Due to the transformation to electric mobility and the increasing outsourcing of important components, there is also a risk that these will not be available on time in the planned quantity and required quality, thus delaying production.
+The reasons for this are continuing uncertainties in connection with high commodity, raw-material and energy prices, as well as the lack of availability of components.
+As a result, production stoppages are possible along the entire supply chain and could prevent vehicles from being completed and delivered to customers on time.

+Due to the transformation to electric mobility and the outsourcing of important components, there is also a risk that these will not be available on time in the planned quantity and required quality; this could delay the start of production and start of sale of new series.
 This could have negative effects on profitability.